There are two main types of issues that can occur for SiteGround users who are also using KeyCDN. These are:

 SiteGround introduced an anti-bot AI technology that helps prevent brute force attacks.
 However, sometimes this system produces false-positives on KeyCDN requests.
 This can result in SiteGround captchas, unauthorized warnings from Googlebot in Google Search Tools, and file mime type issues.

-If you’re experiencing these types of issues you can either try disabling the anti-bot technology on SiteGround’s end enable KeyCDN’s Origin Shield feature.
+If you’re experiencing these types of issues, you can either try disabling the anti-bot technology on SiteGround’s end or enabling KeyCDN’s Origin Shield feature.
 The Origin Shield server IPs have been whitelisted by SiteGround and should resolve these problems.